 - Energy Recovery Vertical Unit Ventilator (ERVUV) System

-We simulated each system within this environment and used a series of performance metrics to rank them.
+Our engineers simulated each system within this environment and used a series of performance metrics to rank them.
 These metrics included:

 - Energy Use Intensity (EUI)– Expresses a building’s energy consumption